mohzameer/podpdf-be/SPEC.md

 1. **JWT Token (Bearer Token)**
    - **Header:** `Authorization: Bearer <jwt_token>`
-   - Token is validated by API Gateway JWT authorizer
+   - Token must be the **ID token** (not access token) from Cognito sign-in
+   - Token is verified directly in Lambda against Cognito JWKS (public keys)
+   - Validates issuer, audience, expiration, algorithm (RS256), and `token_use: id`
-   - User ID (`sub`) is extracted directly from JWT claims
+   - User ID (`sub`) is extracted from verified token claims
-   - No additional DynamoDB lookup needed for authentication
+   - No API Gateway authorizer is used (authentication handled in Lambda to support dual auth)

 2. **API Key**
    - **Header:** `X-API-Key: <api_key>` or `Authorization: Bearer <api_key>`